holidayextras/make-up/README.md

 The `-s` (since) and `-g` (gitSince) arguments can be in any format that the [JS Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) constructor supports.

-### Dependency vulnerabilities

-This tool will also check the current project's dependency tree for security vulnerabilities using [Snyk](https://snyk.io/).

 ## Extending

 To add a new integration to this project follow the steps below: